 Texas judges always consider what’s best for the child.
 This includes things like:

-The court may also consider the child’s wishes, especially if they are at least 12 years old.
+The court may also consider the child’s wishes, especially if the child is at least 12 years old.
 While the child doesn’t make the final call, their voice does matter.
 If parents reach a child custody agreement, Texas courts often approve it if it supports the child’s well-being.

 Visitation and Possession Schedules